JONAH: Trial

 On 25 June 2015, in the first-ever trial of conversion therapy in the United States, a New Jersey jury found JONAH guilty of consumer fraud for promising to be able to change its clients' sexual urges and determined its commercial practices to be unconscionable.
-In a seminal pretrial ruling on 5 February 2015, New Jersey Superior Court Judge Peter Bariso excluded expert testimony from several leading conversion therapy proponents, Joseph Nicolosi and Christopher Doyle, ruling that their opinions were based on the false premise that homosexuality is a disorder.
-Bariso wrote that "the theory that homosexuality is a disorder is not novel but – like the notion that the earth is flat and the sun revolves around it – instead is outdated and refuted".
+The jury voted unanimously to convict JONAH under the Consumer Fraud Act of New Jersey.
+The verdict required JONAH and Downing to refund thousands of dollars paid by former clients.

+Permanent injunction

-On 18 December 2015, Judge Bariso granted a permanent injunction after an agreement by both parties that required JONAH to shut down entirely and prohibited founder Arthur Goldberg and counselor Alan Downing from engaging in any form of conversion therapy in New Jersey.
-The jury in the case found unanimously on 25 June that by offering services claiming could turn gay people straight, JONAH committed consumer fraud and engaged in unconscionable commercial practices.
-Under the agreed to injunction and settlement, the defendants will pay the full US$72,400 in damages awarded by the jury to compensate the plaintiffs for the fees they paid to JONAH and for remedial mental health counseling for one plaintiff.
-The proposed judgment includes a $3.5 million award of legal fees.
-The plaintiffs agreed to accept an undisclosed portion of that award, but the defendants will be liable for the full amount if they violate the agreement.
-JONAH is required to shut down all of its operations within 30 days after the order is entered, and its websites and online listservs must be removed.
-JONAH also will have to liquidate its assets and permanently dissolve as a corporate entity within six months.
-As part of the settlement, JONAH will not appeal the jury verdict.
+In December 2015, the parties entered into a settlement agreement that required JONAH to shut down entirely and prohibited founder Arthur Goldberg and counselor Alan Downing from engaging in any form of conversion therapy in New Jersey.
+Under the settlement, the defendants were obliged to pay the full US$72,400 in damages awarded by the jury to compensate the plaintiffs for the fees they paid to JONAH and for remedial mental health counseling for one plaintiff.
+The proposed judgment included a $3.5 million award of legal fees.
+The plaintiffs agreed to accept an undisclosed portion of that award, but the defendants would remain liable for the full amount if they violated the agreement.

 Aftermath

 Eleven days after the verdict, JONAH was reincorporated as JIFGA, "Jewish Institute for Global Awareness", keeping JONAH's assets, leadership and operations, as well as the same address and phone number.
 The Southern Poverty Law Center says that this is an attempt to evade the shutdown order and has appealed to the courts to enforce the previous ruling against JIFGA.
-In June 2019, a New Jersey judge, Peter F. Bariso Jr., found that JIFGA was an illegitimate attempt to continue JONAH in violation of the court order.
-He ordered JIFGA to shut down within thirty days and pay 3.5 million fine to victims of the scam.
-Arthur Goldberg and Elaine Berk are forbidden to serve in executive leadership or on the board of any nonprofit.
+In June 2019, Judge Bariso found that JIFGA was an illegitimate attempt to continue JONAH in violation of the court order.
+He ordered JIFGA to shut down within thirty days and pay a $3.5 million fine to victims of the scam.
+The judge forbade Arthur Goldberg and Elaine Berk from serving in executive leadership or on the board of any nonprofit organization.